-You can stop and start ONTAP Cloud systems from Cloud Manager to manage your cloud compute costs.
+You can stop and start Cloud Volumes ONTAP from Cloud Manager to manage your cloud compute costs.

-You might want to shut down ONTAP Cloud instances during specific time intervals to lower your compute costs.
-Rather than do this manually, you can configure Cloud Manager to automatically shut down and then restart instances at specific times.
+You might want to shut down Cloud Volumes ONTAP during specific time intervals to lower your compute costs.
+Rather than do this manually, you can configure Cloud Manager to automatically shut down and then restart systems at specific times.

 This task schedules automatic shutdowns of both nodes in an HA pair.